rafaberaldo/electron-ipc-helper/README.md

 // sayHi.ts
 import { createIpcPair } from 'ipc'

+// Parameters from main process are set after renderer's
-function _sayHi (fromRenderer: string, fromMain: string) {
+// They are set like this internally: fn(...argsRenderer, ...argsMain) function _sayHi (fromRenderer: string, fromMain: string) {
   console.log(`hi from ${fromRenderer}`)
   return `hi from ${fromMain}`